sosan/kubernetes/04_Build and Secure Networks in Google Cloud/04_HTTP_Load_Balancer_with_Cloud_Armor.md

 1. In the Console, navigate to **Navigation menu** (![mainmenu.png](https://cdn.qwiklabs.com/QRLlvUpflhvp875q7fi7Mf%2FiVCqtMcM10Vfn0vwKZ%2B4%3D)) > **Compute Engine** > **VM instances**.
 2. Note the **External IP** of the **siege-vm**.
 This will be referred to as `[SIEGE_IP]`.

-<ql-infobox>There are ways to identify the external IP address of a client trying to access your HTTP Load Balancer.
-For example, you could examine traffic captured by [VPC Flow Logs in BigQuery](https://cloud.google.com/vpc/docs/using-flow-logs#exporting_logs_to_bigquery_name_short_pubsub_name_short_and_custom_targets) to determine a high volume of incoming requests.</ql-infobox>
+There are ways to identify the external IP address of a client trying to access your HTTP Load Balancer.
+For example, you could examine traffic captured by [VPC Flow Logs in BigQuery](https://cloud.google.com/vpc/docs/using-flow-logs#exporting_logs_to_bigquery_name_short_pubsub_name_short_and_custom_targets) to determine a high volume of incoming requests.

 1. In the Cloud Console, navigate to **Navigation menu** > **Network Security** > **Cloud Armor**.